Niakdashit/pilmedia-lp-wizardry-forge-27/README.md

 npm ci
 ```

 This step installs Vite and all other dependencies.
 It must be run at least once
 before building the project.

+Copy `.env.example` to `.env.local` and add any secrets or API keys there.
+The
+`.env.local` file is listed in `.gitignore` so its contents remain private.

 ## Testing